 When benchmarking facility costs (NEN-EN 15221 Facility Management), lower costs are often assessed as positive in advance.

 However, facility costs are proportional to the other expenses and represent ‘only’ a relatively limited part (8-12%) of the total costs.
-When one invests (too much) on saving on facility costs without also looking at the benefits side, this can lead to penny wise pound foolish activities.
+When one invests (too much) in saving on facility costs without also looking at the benefits side, this can lead to penny-wise pound-foolish activities.

 “A price is meaningless without an adequate measure of quality.”

 (Edwards Deming – PDCA cycle)